 Yes, produce growers can be an “approved source” if the food is grown on a farm or garden that is occupied or cultivated by the grower.

 Growers are responsible to ensure that all produce (food) that they sell or donate complies with applicable regulations.
-Responsibility includes proper handling and that the food is safe, wholesome, and unadulterated.
+Responsibility includes proper handling and ensuring that the food is safe, wholesome, and unadulterated.

 For assistance on obtaining information about Good Manufacturing Practices (GMPs), Good Agricultural Practices (GAP), water potability, organic and related items, please contact the Minnesota Department of Agriculture (MDA) at 651-201-6027.

 Is a grower required to have a food handler license to sell or donate their produce?